GabrielGodoi987/finance-api/README.md

 ```
  docker compose up -d ## this command keeps your terminal free after run the container

- ## you can you the following command to keep terminal in use, even if the conainer is up
+ ## you can use the following command to keep terminal in use, even if the conainer is up

  docker compose up